Teaching Kids Manners: 22 Things Your Child Can Learn Before They Turn 12

 - Bonus points: introducing others that are within earshot of the conversation

-- Excuse oneself if not staying for the conversation
+- Excuse yourself if not staying for the conversation

 18. Have table manners.
 It’s practically a lost art, but there are so many things to demonstrate including: